dkublik/jekyll-now/_posts/2015-10-11-under the boot.md

 I don't know about you - but I grow suspicious when that many things happen without my knowledge.
-After having been using Spring Boot for a while I needed to look under the hood to to feel safe again - not that much under - just enough to get back to my comfort zone.
+After having been using Spring Boot for a while I needed to look under the hood to feel safe again - not that much under - just enough to get back to my comfort zone.